Is Na Muang Waterfall Koh Samui Worth Visiting With Kids?

 We went in April, and thanks to the rainy days before, it was flowing beautifully.

-Where to Stay in Samui – Family Favourites
+Where to Stay in Samui – Family Favorites

-Here are some of my favourite areas to stay—plus a few hotel picks that are perfect for families.
+Here are some of my favorite areas to stay—plus a few hotel picks that are perfect for families.

 Lamai Beach